newrelic/puppet-heka/README.md

 ###[Basic usage](id:basic-usage)

 The following installs and configures Heka with it's default settings.
 The `maxprocs` in Heka's main config will be set to the value of the `processorcount` fact.
-All other
+All other global config values won't be printed in the main config file unless specified as parameters.
+If they aren't printed in the file, Heka will use its own internal default value for each setting.

 ```bash
 class { '::heka':}